Solidie/solidie/readme.txt

 == Changelog ==

-= v1.1.1 -> May 05, 2024 =
+= v1.1.1 -> May 06, 2024 =
 --------------------------
-* Fix: Embeded image in content editor not showing in output
+* Fix: Embedded image in content editor not showing in output
 * Fix: Original contributor get replaced if admin updates content
 * Fix: Category can not be updated if parent ID removed
 * Fix: Text formatting doesn't trigger change in content and lesson editor